YogeshGheu/react-express/README.md

 ## Features

-- Signup as a new retailer
+- Signup as a new seller
 - List all the products
-- public user can enter the retailer name and find their products.
+- public user can enter the product name and find the products.
+- public user can click on the seller name in the list displayed on the homepage to check their all items.